-Section 8 of the Bitcoin whitepaper describes "Simplified Payment Verification"—a method for verifying payments without running a full node.
-This section, spanning just 479 words, has generated enormous controversy and widespread misunderstanding.
+Section 8 of the Bitcoin whitepaper describes "Simplified Payment Verification": a method for verifying payments without running a full node.
+This section, spanning just over two hundred words, has generated enormous controversy and widespread misunderstanding.
 In this chapter, we examine SPV with mathematical precision: what it proves, what it assumes, and what it does not guarantee.

 Understanding SPV correctly is essential for reasoning about Bitcoin's scalability and for evaluating the security of lightweight wallets.
 We begin with Satoshi's original text, then develop the formal model.